spenceman1013/CTF-writeups/ractf2020/entrypoint.md

 So now we have the location of the backup credentials, we just need to find a way to access them.

 Next I looked at robots.txt and there are 4 pages listed there:

-+/admin
++ /admin
-+/wp-admin
++ /wp-admin
-+/admin.php
++ /admin.php
-+/static
++ /static

-The first 3 return a page not found error, but the 4th one returns something intersting:
+The first 3 return a page not found error, but the 4th one returns something interesting:

 ![/static page](files/entry-1.png "/static page")